MicrosoftDocs/ATADocs/ATPDocs/setting-syslog-email-server-settings.md

 ---

-*Applies to: Azure Threat Protection *
+*Applies to: Azure Threat Protection*

 # Provide ATP with your email server settings
 ATP can notify you when it detects a suspicious activity.
 For ATP to be able to send email notifications, you must first configure the **Email server settings**.

-1. On the ATP Center server, click the **Microsoft Azure Threat Protection Management** icon on the desktop.
+1. On the Azure ATP cloud service server, click the **Microsoft Azure Threat Protection Management** icon on the desktop.

 2. Enter your user name and password and click **Log in**.